rsbrennan-NOAA/misc_resources/fastp_nextflow/README.md

 This script will run in parallel, submitting 25 jobs at a time.

+You should put the `fastp.nf` and the `nextflow.config` in your working directory. the nf file can be in scripts and you can point to it from there.
+It is best to have the config file where you will run things from.

 The fastp command in the script is:

 ```bash